Post updated March 25, 2015.

 When you build an app, you can set IAP (in-app purchases) to be a one time purchase (I want to unlock this feature) or an ongoing option (I want to purchase 20 coins for $0.99), meaning you can purchase that over and over again.
 You can easily start racking up enormous amounts of revenue with the second, but you also need an incredible app that can justify it.

 In-app purchases can also be subscriptions if you were in the market of news feeds.
 The Newsstand functionality within the Apple framework allows you to set up an in-app purchase that will automatically charge every month.
-One idea I’ve had for Bluecloud is to sell a premium membership through an app – members pay $2.99 a month and have access to exclusive blog posts and other information only available to members.
-Someday
+One idea for Bluecloud that has become a reality is Bluecloud Select.
+A premium membership to top level information for less than a cup of coffee.
+Check it out!

 Oh ads.
 What a love/hate relationship I have with banner ads.
 The bottom line is they work but require a sizable amount of traffic to make it worth your while.
 When you start getting traffic, it can be a terrific (and consistent) revenue source.